 Leading into, during and recovering from a disaster, the Local Disaster Management Group (LDMG) enacts the Local Disaster Coordination Centre (LDCC) in accordance with the Local Disaster Management Plan.

 Rockhampton Regional Council Local Disaster Coordination Centre Hotline is 1300 652 659.

 The LDCC is an interactive multi-agency coordination centre used for complex emergency and disaster events.
 The LDCC brings together emergency response agencies such as the State Emergency Service, Queensland Police Service, Queensland Fire and Emergency Service, Ambulance, Australian Defence Force and Local Government to coordinate a region wide response to the situation at hand.

 The LDCC acts as a centre for acquiring and deploying support resources, managing information collection and dissemination, developing intelligence and strategic plans for the local capabilities and maintaining the overall record of the event.

 Important information and updates are provided by the LDCC leading into, throughout and during the recovery from a disaster.
 Information and updates are provided via:

-Whatever the disaster, communication may be disrupted so it is recommended that you to ‘tune in’ to receive updates from local official radio station (837AM ABC) and/or local television station.
+Whatever the disaster, communication may be disrupted so it is recommended that you ‘tune in’ to receive updates from the official local radio station (837AM ABC) and/or local television station.